rancher/docs/content/rancher/v2.5/en/deploy-across-clusters/fleet/_index.md

 # Accessing Fleet in the Rancher UI

 Fleet comes preinstalled in Rancher v2.5.
+Users can leverage continuous delivery to deploy their applications to the Kubernetes clusters in the git repository without any manual operation by following **gitops** practice.
+For additional information on Continuous Delivery and other Fleet troubleshooting tips, refer [here](https://fleet.rancher.io/troubleshooting/).

+Follow the steps below to access Continuous Delivery in the Rancher UI:

-To access it, go to the **Cluster Explorer** in the Rancher UI.
-In the top left dropdown menu, click **Cluster Explorer > Continuous Delivery.** On this page, you can edit Kubernetes resources and cluster groups managed by Fleet.
+1. Click **Cluster Explorer** in the Rancher UI.

+1. In the top left dropdown menu, click **Cluster Explorer > Continuous Delivery.**

+1. Select your namespace at the top of the menu, noting the following:
+    - By default,`fleet-default` is selected which includes all downstream clusters that are registered through Rancher.
+    - You may switch to `fleet-local`, which only contains the `local` cluster, or you may create your own workspace to which you may assign and move clusters.
+    - You can then manage clusters by clicking on **Clusters** on the left navigation bar.

+1. Click on **Gitrepos** on the left navigation bar to deploy the gitrepo into your clusters in the current workspace.

+1. Select your [git repository](https://fleet.rancher.io/gitrepo-add/) and [target clusters/cluster group](https://fleet.rancher.io/gitrepo-structure/).
+You can also create the cluster group in the UI by clicking on **Cluster Groups** from the left navigation bar.

+1. Once the gitrepo is deployed, you can monitor the application through the Rancher UI.

 # Windows Support